Enforcing hidden physics in physics-informed neural networks: Introduction

-One popular way to address this limitation is to reformulate the problem within an energy-minimization framework, such as \emph{Deep Energy Method} \cite{samaniego2020energy}, \emph{Deep Ritz Method} \cite{yu2018deep}, and \emph{Thermodynamically-consistent PINNs} \cite{patel2022thermodynamically,kutukEnergyDissipationPreserving2025}.
-These approaches train the neural network by minimizing a physically meaningful energy functional rather than strong-form PDE residuals, thereby inherently enforcing the energy-dissipation property d$F$/d$t$ $\le0$, which is consistent with \emph{the Second Law of Thermodynamics}.
-However, the energy-based framework is limited to physical systems where a thermodynamic potential or a minimum-energy principle can be clearly defined, and is therefore not directly applicable to non-potential systems such as fluid mechanics \cite{he2023deep}.
+One popular way to address the hidden physics is to reformulate the problem within an energy-minimization framework, such as Deep Energy Method \cite{samaniego2020energy}, Deep Ritz Method \cite{yu2018deep}, and Thermodynamically-consistent PINNs \cite{patel2022thermodynamically,kutukEnergyDissipationPreserving2025}.
+These approaches train the neural network by minimizing a physically meaningful energy functional rather than strong-form PDE residuals, thereby inherently enforcing the energy-dissipation property, which is consistent with \emph{the Second Law of Thermodynamics}.
+However, the applicability of energy-based formulations is limited to physical systems for which a thermodynamic potential or a minimum-energy principle can be clearly defined.
+Consequently, such approaches cannot be directly extended to non-potential systems such as fluid mechanics \cite{he2023deep}.
 In addition, although possible through penalty or trial-function strategies, enforcing Dirichlet boundary conditions in energy-minimization frameworks is not straightforward and often requires problem-specific treatment \cite{muller2019deep}.
 In some special cases, these physically-enhanced methods are computationally expensive to train, sometimes much less efficient than conventional finite element methods \cite{he2023deep}.